Opla/joinUs/README.md

 # joinUs
 We are hiring !
-Here you will found all informations about the process.
+Here you will found how to join us.